joedegaetano/COP3530_Project3_153/README.md

-This program was coded in python using the PyQT and Pandas python libraries, and uses the public Yelp dataset.
+This program was coded in python using the PyQT5 and Pandas python libraries, and uses the public Yelp dataset.
 In order to effectively run this program, take the following steps:

   1) Install PyQT5 and Pandas python libraries
      * PyQT5 Download Guide: https://riverbankcomputing.com/software/pyqt/download